aeturrell/python4DS/markdown.md

-(quarto-and-markdown)=
+(markdown)=
-# Quarto and Markdown
+# Markdown

-In this chapter, you'll meet the lightweight markup language called *Markdown* that is very popular for lots of coding-related applications.
-However, note that markdown cannot run code.
-For example, markdown is used to display the documentation for software packages and in the text cells of Jupyter Notebooks.
-Even this chapter is written in markdown!
+## Introduction

-You'll also get more in-depth with [**quarto**](https://quarto.org/) in this chapter, following a brief introduction in {ref}`workflow-writing-code`.
-Quarto markdown is a version of markdown that *can* run code blocks; it's a unified authoring framework for data science, combining your code, its results, and your prose commentary.
-Quarto markdown documents are fully reproducible and support dozens of output formats, like PDFs, Microsoft Word files, slideshows, and more.
+In this chapter, you'll meet the lightweight markup language called *Markdown* that is very popular for lots of coding-related applications and in reproducible analysis.
+As an example of its many uses, this chapter is written in markdown!

-## Markdown
+## Prerequisites

-This book recommends [Visual Studio Code](https://code.visualstudio.com/) as a markdown editor.
-It can also render markdown files that are open; you'll need to install the **Markdown All in One** and **Markdown Preview Enhanced** extensions and then either right-click within a markdown file (extension `.md`) and choose *Markdown Preview Enhanced: Open Preview to the Side*.
+Although you can write markdown in any plain text editor, this book recommends [Visual Studio Code](https://code.visualstudio.com/) as a markdown editor.
+It can also render markdown files that are open so you can see what the finished, output product will look like; you'll need to install the **Markdown All in One** and **Markdown Preview Enhanced** extensions and then either right-click within a markdown file (extension `.md`) and choose *Markdown Preview Enhanced: Open Preview to the Side*.

 If you're not using Visual Studio Code, you can experiment with Markdown in the text cells of Jupyter Notebooks in JupyterLab, in the text cells of Google Colab notebooks, or online via [Dillinger](https://dillinger.io/), an online live-coding markdown environment.

 ### Introduction to Markdown

 Markdown is different from What-You-See-Is-What-You-Get document preparation software such as Microsoft Word because the *input* (a form of plain text) looks different from the rendered *output*.
 In Word, you click buttons to achieve the same formatting.
 When writing markdown, you specify the formatting elements of your documents with instructions that are, more or less, like code.
 If you're familiar with how raw HTML and rendered HTML look, it's a similar idea (and HTML is itself a markup language).
+Note, however, that vanilla markdown cannot execute Python code even if you can include code snippets in it just as you could write down some code in a Word document.

 Markdown was created to be as readable as possible, even when you are writing it.
 It's also very simple, with few commands to remember: the idea is that you should focus on writing text rather than formatting.

 The standard extension for files that only contain markdown is `.md`, but you may also see `.qmd` in the context of markdown with executable code chunks.
 And you can find markdown in the cells of Jupyter notebooks (file extension `.ipynb`) too.

-There are plenty of situations where you may wish to use markdown:
+There are plenty of situations in which markdown can be used to communicate:

-- repositories for software or research paper replications
+- coders and data scientists often use markdown to write documents, for example the documentation of packages
-- to create websites, reports, and slides
+- to create websites, reports, slides, and research papers
 - in the text cells of Jupyter Notebooks
 - as a base format that tools like **pandoc** and **Quarto** can turn into other document types
-- to write books about coding for economists!
+- to write books about data science!

 Some of the advantages of markdown are:

 - Markdown files can be opened using by any plain text editor
 - Markdown is operating system independent
 - Markdown is very readable, even when not being rendered
-- Many websites support markdown syntax, eg Github (called Github-flavoured markdown) and Reddit.
+- Many websites support markdown syntax, eg Github (called Github-flavoured markdown) and Reddit

 The rest of this chapter will cover most of the markdown syntax.